What is Probate?

 - a grant of probate or administration;

 - re-sealing a grant under Section 17 of the Administration & Probate Act 1919;

 - re-sealing a grant under Section 9 of the Public Trustee Act 1995.

-The applicable filing fee as at 1 July 2020 is as follows.
+The applicable filing fees as at 1 July 2021 are listed below.
 In respect of a deceased estate the gross value of which is:

 If a solicitor’s services are engaged, there will also be legal fees.
 All fees are payable by the Estate and not by the Executor personally.

 The Executor’s role is often extensive, and they may need to seek professional help as they carry out their duties.
 Lawyers are often engaged to assist with Probate applications, disputes or other legal issues.
 If legal advice is needed, it does not have to be from the same lawyer who drafted the Will.